zzt108/vectool/README.md

 ### Selecting or Creating a Vector Store

-1. **Select Existing:** Choose a vector store from the dropdown menu labeled "Select Existing Vector Store:".
+1. **Select Existing:** On the main tab, choose a vector store from the dropdown menu labeled "Select Existing Vector Store:".
 Previously used folders for this vector store will be automatically loaded into the "Selected Folders" list.
-2. **Create New:** If you want to create a new vector store:
+2. **Create New:** If you intend to upload to a new vector store:
     *   Enter a name for the new vector store in the text box next to the label "Or Enter New Name:".
     *   The new vector store will be created when you upload files.

 ### Uploading/Replacing Files to a Vector Store